How To Mount A SingleTact Thin Force Sensor?

 6. Force Sensor Communication Interfaces

 There are three formats of data output: I2C, voltage, and USB.
+These formats allow the sensors to measure force accurately in various applications.
 The first two formats are available on the standard electronics board in the form of 0.1” header pins.
 A major cable routing consideration is that the female pin header block is perpendicular to the surface of the board, so the wires will protrude considerably from the surface of your device.
 In contrast, with the third format (available on the USB electronics board), the USB data exits parallel to the plane of the board, allowing for a much lower profile installation.
 See the comparison photo below with the standard electronics in the background and the USB electronics in the foreground.
 If your application requires a low-profile installation, consider using the USB interface instead.

 Mounting either cable interface is straightforward as long as common sense is followed.
 Here is a short list of recommendations: